forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 **373. Find K Pairs with Smallest Sums**: You are given two integer arrays `nums1` and `nums2` sorted in ascending order and an integer k.
 Define a pair (u,v) which consists of one element from the first array and one element from the second array.
 Find the k pairs (u1,v1),(u2,v2) ...(uk,vk) with the smallest sums.

 Essentially the same as "378.
 Kth Smallest Element in a Sorted Matrix".

+**1383.
+Maximum Performance of a Team**: Given two arrays: `speed` and `efficiency`, where `speed[i]` and `efficiency[i]` represent the speed and efficiency for the i-th engineer respectively.
+Return the maximum *performance* of a team composed of at most `k` engineers.
+The *performance* of a team is the sum of their engineers' speeds multiplied by the minimum efficiency among their engineers.

+For each efficiency `e`, if `e` is the minimum efficiency in the result, then the corresponding maximum sum of speeds should be the sum of the `k`(or less than `k`) highest speeds among the engineers with efficiencies equal or greater than `e`.
+So we can sort the engineers by their efficiencies in decreasing order, and use a priority queue to keep track of the `k` highest speeds.

 # Trie